The Opengazer project is supported by Samsung and the Gatsby Foundation

 This short video shows opengazer in action, using a £50 Logitech QuickCam Pro 4000, with the resolution 640x480.
 The distance from the camera/screen to the user was about 50cm.

 The user first selects "load points", which loads and matches a previously selected set of point trackers on the face, which allows opengazer to extract the image of the eye and compute head orientation.
-Then, the "calibrate" routine displays a series of red points on the screen, at which the user is ask to look.
+Then, the "calibrate" routine displays a series of red points on the screen, at which the user is asked to look.
 As the calibration progresses, the current gaze estimate, represented by a small blue circle is getting better and better.
 Finally, the user selects "test", which displays a series of green points to test and show the accuracy of the gaze tracking.

 A higher resolution version of the video